VanCoding/react-bicon/readme.md

 then you get an array of errors on this field.
 It's zero-length if there aren't any.

 ### Validator
-A validator is any object that implements the following interface:
+A validator is any function that takes an object as first parameter and returns an array of zero or more Errors.
-- validate(data: object) (Error[]): Validates the data provided and returns an array of errors found.
-Empty if no errors where found.

 ### Error
 Errors are returned by a Validator's `validate` function.
 The are read-only objects.